Heise Entrepreneurial Spirit Award

 - Demonstrated leadership (through one or more of the following): 1) By overcoming a formidable problem that threatened the business’s existence 2) By showing business acumen through embarking on a creative, insightful or overlooked opportunity that makes important contributions to Garrett County’s business environment 3) Through substantive community impact

 The Heise Entrepreneurial Spirit Award Committee, composed of previous winners, will choose 3 finalists and present them to the Board with a recommended winner.
 Then the Chamber Board of Directors will choose the winner.
-The winner of the annual award is announced during the Annual Chamber Dinner and Meeting on Thursday, June 8, 2017.
+The winner of the annual award is announced during the Annual Chamber Meeting & Dinner.

 Past Recipients of the Heise Award